michaeljones/on-commit-messages/README.md

 acts as a mini code review.

 Ideally whilst writing a commit message, you have a view of the to-be-committed changes available to you.
-You can scroll through the diff and make sure that you understand and are happy with the changes you see and that your commit message covers anything that might not be clear.
+You can make sure that you understand and are happy with the changes you see and that your commit message covers anything that might not be clear.
 This might include references to sources of information, eg. StackOverflow questions & answers, that have helped you come to the set of changes that you have made.

-This has the additional advantage of helping you to review the changes themselves.
+This also helps you to review the changes themselves.
 Maybe you left in some print-statements, maybe a section of the diff can be handled in a separate commit.
 This stage of reviewing allows you to spot these issues and clean up your commits in advance.